pearlroys/Patient-admission-prediction-app/README.md

 ### The Machine Learning Marvel

-At the heart of this project lies the machine learning model(ED orediction.ipynb).
+At the heart of this project lies the machine learning model(ED prediction.ipynb).
 I've poured countless hours into its development, optimizing it to make highly accurate predictions based on a myriad of patient data.
 It's not just a model; it's a testament to the power of technology in healthcare.
 This section encompasses not only the model but also the crucial pre-processing and training code.

 ### Streamlit - The User Interface